-- a) Declare that the harassment or intimidation of voters at or outside the polls during the 2016 Election-including through aggressive questioning of those waiting to vote, threatening or suggesting legal or criminal action, or any other form of menacing or intimation of violence-is contrary to law. - b) Declare that Defendants' "exit polling" and "citizen journalist" initiatives are contrary to law. - c) Temporarily restrain and enjoin any such conduct effective through November 8, 2016. - d) Temporarily restrain and enjoin the NCRP, the Trump Campaign, Stone, Stop the Steal Inc., and their affiliates and collaborators from organizing efforts to engage in voter intimidation.
-These efforts include but are not limited to: - Funding, encouraging, or otherwise supporting, including by training or organizing, individuals who are not officially appointed poll watchers under North Carolina law to be present at or around polling places or voter lines for the purpose of engaging in poll watching activities;
+- a) Declare that the harassment or intimidation of voters at or outside the polls during the 2016 Election based on unsubstantiated beliefs in supposed voter fraud-including through aggressive questioning of those waiting to vote, threats or suggestions of legal or criminal action, or any other form of menacing or intimation of violence-is contrary to law. - b) Declare that Defendants' "exit polling" and "citizen journalist" initiatives are contrary to law.

+- c) Temporarily restrain and enjoin any such conduct effective through November 8, 2016. - d) Temporarily restrain and enjoin the RPP, the Trump Campaign, Stone, Stop the Steal Inc., and their affiliates and collaborators from organizing efforts to engage in voter intimidation. - e) Publicize the Order to all law enforcement and elections officials in advance of Election Day. - f) Grant such other relief as this Court may deem proper.